 April 9, 2019

-Also, on this date, Microsoft stops serving all updates to Windows 10 Enterprise 1703 and Windows 10 Education 1703, ending the 24-month-and-change support lifecycle for the feature upgrade that debuted in April 2017.
+Also, on this date, Microsoft stops serving updates to Windows 10 Enterprise 1607 and Windows 10 Education 1607 – dubbed "Anniversary Update" – ending the 32-month-and-change support lifecycle for the feature upgrade that debuted in August 2016.

 July 15, 2019

-Around this date, Microsoft will notify customers -- on a post to a company blog -- that Windows 10 1903 is stable enough to deploy to all corporate PCs and will simultaneously begin seeding Windows 10 Pro and Windows 10 Enterprise PCs with the upgrade via Windows Update for Business (WUfB).
+Around this date, Microsoft will notify customers – on a post to a company blog – that Windows 10 1903 is stable enough to deploy to all corporate PCs and will simultaneously begin seeding Windows 10 Pro, Pro Workstation and Enterprise with the upgrade via Windows Update for Business (WUfB).

 Sept.
 10, 2019

-Windows 10 1909 begins reaching users at some point between this date and the end of October.
+Windows 10 1909, or "October 2019 Update," begins reaching users at some point between this date and the end of October.